Spinal cord injury

-Although a spinal cord injury is usually the result of an accident and can happen to anyone, certain factors may predispose you to a higher risk of sustaining a spinal cord injury, including:
+Although a spinal cord injury is usually the result of an accident and can happen to anyone, certain factors can predispose you to being at higher risk of having a spinal cord injury, including:

 - Being male.
 Spinal cord injuries affect a disproportionate number of men.
 In fact, females account for only about 20% of traumatic spinal cord injuries in the United States.

-- Being older than 65.
+- Being 65 and older.
+Another spike in spinal cord injuries occurs at age 65.
 Falls cause most injuries in older adults.

 - Engaging in risky behavior.
 Diving into too-shallow water or playing sports without wearing the proper safety gear or taking proper precautions can lead to spinal cord injuries.
 Motor vehicle crashes are the leading cause of spinal cord injuries for people under 65.

-- Having a bone or joint disorder.
-A relatively minor injury can cause a spinal cord injury if you have another disorder that affects your bones or joints, such as arthritis or osteoporosis.
+- Having certain diseases.
+A relatively minor injury can cause a spinal cord injury if you have another disorder that affects your joints or bones, such as osteoporosis.

-At first, changes in the way your body functions may be overwhelming.
-However, your rehabilitation team will help you develop the tools you need to address the changes caused by the spinal cord injury, in addition to recommending equipment and resources to promote quality of life and independence.
+At first, changes in the way your body functions can be overwhelming.
+However, your rehabilitation team will help you develop tools to address the changes caused by the spinal cord injury, in addition to recommending equipment and resources to promote quality of life and independence.
 Areas often affected include:

 Bladder control.
 Your bladder will continue to store urine from your kidneys.
-However, your brain may not be able to control your bladder as well because the message carrier (the spinal cord) has been injured.
+However, your brain might not control your bladder as well because the message carrier (the spinal cord) has been injured.

 - Bowel control.
 Although your stomach and intestines work much like they did before your injury, control of your bowel movements is often altered.
-A high-fiber diet may help regulate your bowels, and you'll learn techniques to optimize your bowel function during rehabilitation.
+A high-fiber diet might help regulate your bowels, and you'll learn ways to help control your bowel during rehabilitation.

-Skin sensation.
-Below the neurological level of your injury, you may have lost part of or all skin sensations.
-Therefore, your skin can't send a message to your brain when it's injured by certain things such as prolonged pressure, heat or cold.
+Pressure injuries.
+Below the neurological level of your injury, you might have lost some or all skin sensations.
+Therefore, your skin can't send a message to your brain when it's injured by certain things such as prolonged pressure.

 This can make you more susceptible to pressure sores, but changing positions frequently — with help, if needed — can help prevent these sores.
 You'll learn proper skin care during rehabilitation, which can help you avoid these problems.

 Circulatory control.
-A spinal cord injury may cause circulatory problems ranging from low blood pressure when you rise (orthostatic hypotension) to swelling of your extremities.
-These circulation changes may also increase your risk of developing blood clots, such as deep vein thrombosis or a pulmonary embolus.
+A spinal cord injury can cause circulatory problems ranging from low blood pressure when you rise (orthostatic hypotension) to swelling of your extremities.
+These circulation changes can also increase your risk of developing blood clots, such as deep vein thrombosis or a pulmonary embolus.

-Another problem with circulatory control is a potentially life-threatening rise in blood pressure (autonomic hyperreflexia).
+Another problem with circulatory control is a potentially life-threatening rise in blood pressure (autonomic dysreflexia).
 Your rehabilitation team will teach you how to address these problems if they affect you.

 Respiratory system.
-Your injury may make it more difficult to breathe and cough if your abdominal and chest muscles are affected.
-These include the diaphragm and the muscles in your chest wall and abdomen.
+Your injury might make it more difficult to breathe and cough if your abdominal and chest muscles are affected.

-Your neurological level of injury will determine what kind of breathing problems you may have.
-If you have a cervical and thoracic spinal cord injury, you may have an increased risk of pneumonia or other lung problems.
+Your neurological level of injury will determine what kind of breathing problems you have.
+If you have a cervical and thoracic spinal cord injury, you might have an increased risk of pneumonia or other lung problems.
 Medications and therapy can help prevent and treat these problems.

 A dietitian can help you eat a nutritious diet to sustain an adequate weight.
 Physical and occupational therapists can help you develop a fitness and exercise program.

 - Sexual health.
-Sexuality, fertility and sexual function may be affected by a spinal cord injury.
-Men may notice changes in erection and ejaculation; women may notice changes in lubrication.
+Men might notice changes in erection and ejaculation; women might notice changes in lubrication after a spinal cord injury.
 Physicians specializing in urology or fertility can offer options for sexual functioning and fertility.

-Following this advice may reduce your risk of a spinal cord injury:
+Following this advice might reduce your risk of a spinal cord injury:

 Drive safely.
 Car crashes are one of the most common causes of spinal cord injuries.
-Wear a seat belt every time you drive or ride in a car.
+Wear a seat belt every time you're in a moving vehicle.

 Make sure that your children wear a seat belt or use an age- and weight-appropriate child safety seat.
 To protect them from air bag injuries, children under age 12 should always ride in the back seat.

 - Check water depth before diving.
-To make sure you don't dive into shallow water, don't dive into a pool unless it's 12 feet (about 3.7 meters) or deeper, don't dive into an aboveground pool, and don't dive into any water of which you don't know the depth.
+Don't dive into a pool unless it's 12 feet (about 3.7 meters) or deeper, don't dive into an aboveground pool and don't dive into water if you don't know how deep it is.

 - Prevent falls.
-Use a step stool with a grab bar to reach objects in high places.
+Use a step stool with a grab bar to reach high-up objects.
 Add handrails along stairways.
 Put nonslip mats on tile floors and in the tub or shower.
 For young children, use safety gates to block stairs and consider installing window guards.